 Don’t like to use regular expressions to make Hubot listen?
 We’ve got you covered!
 We’ve added the Hubot Command Mapper so you can map commands using and API instead of those dreaded regexes.
 It also helps in speeding up the development of your scripts by providing a reload command, so you don’t have to restart the bot.

 Developing new scripts is as easy as adding a new script to the /scripts/ directory.

 .js files it finds in the scripts directory.

 The first example is the ToDo list (scripts/todo.js) – it shows how to use the Hubot Command Mapper with parameters.

-The second is the Norris example (scripts/norris.js) – it shows how to use Axios for web service requests.
-The Axios client returns an ES6 Promise, making asynchronous operations easier.
-We think the Axios client does provide better API than the Hubot HTTP client, especially because the Hubot client is optimized for coffee-script.
+The second is the Norris example (scripts/norris.ts) – it shows how to use node-fetch for web service requests.
+It returns an ES6 Promise, making asynchronous operations easier.
+We think fetch provides a better API than the Hubot HTTP client, especially because the Hubot client is optimized for coffee-script.

-The third example script is a progress message (scripts/progress.js) – it leverages the Slack API to update a single message.
+The third example script is a progress message (scripts/progress.ts) - it leverages the Slack API to update a single message.
 It turns your Slack message into a powerful progress indicator.
 For more information, check Building an updatable Slack message.

 So, that's it.
 Clone.
 Add token.
 Run.
 Code.
 Reload & repeat.
 Enjoy!

 - 2022-08-18 Updated links and content to reflect the latest version of the bot-zero project.